justinepicar/Art_Style_Classification/README.md

 * Symbolism/Post-Impressionism
 * Abstract Expressionism

 Since some artists are known for more than one art style, we will be excluding labels that categorize the style of paintings in multiple categories for better accuracy in the model.
-This reduces our dataset down to 6,669 images.
+This reduces our dataset down to 6,669 images and 20 unique labels.

 Furthermore, due to the computationally expensive nature of image classification, we will focus on 6 particular classes with varying quantities for a large spread of distribution: